Kurrawong/prez-stack-ansible-anu/README.md

+> [!WARNING]
+> THIS REPOSITORY HAS BEEN SUPERCEDED
+> please see https://github.com/Kurrawong/anufnp-infra for future work

 # Australian National University Ansible Prez Stack

 An Ansible playbook and roles to manage Debian cloud VMs running the Prez Stack.